mimnetto/elly/README.md

 ### Thoughts and Notes

 * I feel like I held back a little because I was afraid one thing can throw something out of wack.
 I'm still not confident enough with my JavaScript to get super adventurous.
+* I actually want to use this page and was thinking about how I could get it work with what I know but I would have to figure out how to make the user only able to edit their own post when logged in.

 ![ga](/public/img/gaLogo.png) <br>
 For General Assembly SEIR 810 Moss!